allanjuhanson/id1-java/README.md

 # id1-java
 Java implementation to interact with new estonian id card (ID1) over PCSC channel

-## Simple example to read document number and last name from card
+## Simple example to read document number and name from card

 Get first terminal
 ```